PUKPUKich/ArchiveOrgDownloader/README.md

 In headers you need to specify your cookie and referer link just by copying them from Request Headers

 Then just run the .py file

+UPD:
+If you have a file format other than .jp2 in the link, you need to change the file format in line 33 of the code.